codegidi/pan_masker/README.md

         Pan_masker.mask('string to be scanned','card type')

-Supported card types
+#Supported card types

-1.Mastercard
-2.Visa
-3.Verve
-4.Maestro
-5.ChinaUnionPay
+Mastercard , Visa , Verve , Maestro and ChinaUnionPay

 ## How it works